An electrical engineering perspective on naturality in computational physics: Introduction

 \subsection{Methodology and objectives}

 For the sake of simplicity, we will be concerned with representing physics with partial differential equations expressed in terms of \emph{differential forms} and algebraic equations expressed in terms of \emph{cochains}, a macroscopic counterpart for differential forms.
-Thus, e.g. mixed tensor physics is not explicitly considered.
-While pointing out several ``missed opportunities'' in computational physics of continuum, we shall discuss the contents of the diagram
+Thus, mixed tensor physics is not explicitly considered.

-where nodes represent formulations of physics and arrows represent ways to travel between them.
 Cochains are the mathematical tool for representing macroscopic quantities of physics.
-There is a well-known one-to-one correspondence between cochains and differential forms.
+There is a well-known correspondence between cochains and differential forms \cite{Whitney}.
 Through limit process, one obtains their differential form counterparts, defined pointwise, from which through integration over macroscopic $p$-volumes, one again obtains cochains.
-For example, in electromagnetism, the integral of the magnetic flux density differential 2-form $B$, related to infinitesimal surfaces, over a surface $S$ yields the magnetic flux cochain $\Phi$ through $S$.
-We emphasize the similarity of the two different routes to a discrete formulation depicted in the diagram.\footnote{For comprehensive studies of similarities between different numerical methods from a different viewpoint, see e.g. \citep{Bochev}, \citep{Mattiussi}.} In particular, we discuss Galerkin FEM and cochain methods as examples.
+For example, in electromagnetism, the integral of the magnetic flux density differential 2-form $B$ over a surface $S$ yields the magnetic flux cochain $\Phi$ through $S$.
+Knowing the magnetic fluxes through \emph{all} surfaces is the same as knowing $B$.
+We emphasize the similarity of different routes to a discrete formulation.\footnote{For comprehensive studies of similarities between different numerical methods from a different viewpoint, see e.g. \citep{Bochev}, \citep{Mattiussi}.} In particular, we discuss Galerkin FEM and cochain methods as examples.
 While cochain methods access the global macroscopic quantities directly unlike FEM, infinite-dimensional function spaces are inherently present in both before the discretization is made.
 This has implications for computational physics through the identification of structural similarities.